Take a trip to Paris

 Travel around Paris by public transport, cheaply and cleanly on the Metro or bus services.
 If you are brave you could try the City’s bike service (similar to London Mayor Boris bikes’ scheme).
 Beware, as although there are some dedicated cycle lanes you may come across buses and taxis sharing the lanes.
 Walking is fun too, but take comfy shoes.
 Taxis can be in short supply (especially at night) and can be expensive too if you get stuck in traffic.
 If you are brave enough to hire a car then maybe venture out of town rather than negotiate the inner city.

 However many times that you have visited Paris you will always find something new to discover.
 Districts come into fashion and change as new bars, restaurants, shops and galleries open.
+Just make sure you don’t forget to pack your quality Travel Insurance for France today.

 Useful phone numbers